torognes/swarm/README.md

 ### version 2.0.0 ###

-**swarm** 2.0.0 simplifies the usage of swarm by using the fast algorithm and the built-in OTU breaking by default.
+**swarm** 2.0.0 simplifies the usage of swarm by using the fast algorithm and the built-in cluster breaking by default.
 Some options are changed and some new output options are introduced.

 ### version 1.2.21 ###